Skip to content

 Even small adjustments can make a noticeable difference over time.

 Some studies suggest that diluted apple cider vinegar before meals may help support insulin sensitivity and reduce large blood sugar spikes after eating.
+It is not a miracle solution, but it can be a supportive habit within a balanced routine.

 A simple approach: